lammps/linalg/README.md

 # Installation

 This package use CMake to set up the translation, and compilation plus tests.
 CMake version 3.16 or later is required.
+Also required are f2c, the GNU C++ compiler, clang-format, and sed.

 Running the command:

 ```
 cmake -S . -B build